dublado/csabapalfi.github.io/_posts/2014-01-17-ping-conf-day-2.md

 summary: "Ping Conference about the Play! framework - Day 2, January 16-17 2014 @ Budapest, Hungary"
 ---

 I attended the [Ping conference](http://www.ping-conf.com/) about the [Play! framework](http://www.playframework.com/) in Budapest this week and this is my post about the second day.
-Be warned I'm fairly new to Play!.

 You can find my [post about day 1 here](/ping-conf-day-1/).
+All videos are available [here](http://www.ping-conf.com/).

 ## Building composable, streaming, testable Play apps at Linkedin